wp-cool-tools/purify-wp-menues/README.txt

 Short answer: Normally not and if yes, you can take control of it.

-Long answer: The default settings print out only the CSS class for the current active menu item.
+Long answer: The default settings print out only the CSS class for the active menu items of the current post, page or current category.
 If the theme's CSS uses also the other CSS classes and/or item ID attributes you will notice some undesirable visual effects on menus and category lists.
 In this case just find out which classes and/or IDs the theme uses and activate them via the plugin's options page until the effects disappear.

 = What are the default settings of this plugin? =